Would you like to streamline your morning routine?

 How could your closet organization streamline your daily routines of getting dressed?
 How could it improve seasonal transitions?

-RELATED POST: IKEA Kallax Hack – Playroom Storage Benches
+YOU MAY LIKE: IKEA Kallax Hack – Playroom Storage Benches

 4| Store + Organize

 Whether you shop your own home by reusing items around the house, purchase items at the dollar store, or take a trip to the Container Store, this is when things begin to actually get organized.
 Don’t forget to take measurements of your space so you know the dimensions.
 I personally like to bring a tape measure in my purse in case I need to make sure something will indeed fit my space.

 Here’s a peek into my final product after organizing my small rental closet on a budget:

 How I Organized My Small Closet on a $60 Budget

 Budget-friendly organization is important to me.
 I didn’t want this to break the bank, especially since we’re renting.
 So I purchased all the storage items pictured above from Wal-Mart.
 Simply click on the photos to view the products: